radareorg/r4ghidra/GhidraR2Web/src/main/java/ghidrar2web/repl/README.md

 3. **R2CommandHandler** - Interface for all command handlers
 4. **R2Context** - Context object for command execution, manages state like current seek, blocksize, etc.
 5. **Command Handlers** - Individual implementations of R2CommandHandler for each command (located in the handlers package)
+6. **R2FileSystem** - Filesystem abstraction with sandbox protection and in-memory files
 6. **R2Num** - Advanced expression evaluator that provides radare2-compatible number parsing and calculations

 ## Features